H-yz2022/AlgorithmsPrepare/COMPSCI 224 Advanced Algorithms/Note.md

  - How to do a query for x? 按位与和位移运算在常数时间提取c, i
  - How to search for the predecessor of x in this recursive data structure?
  - 1) Insert i into the cluster c； if the c cluster happened to be empty, insert c into the summary.
 The summary keeps track of which is non-empty.
  - 2) Look for the minimum element in c cluster; if mine is bigger, then my predecessor lives in the same cluster.
-Therefore, recursively do a predecessor in i cluster; if it is empty or bigger than or equal to min, then my predecessor does not live in the same cluster, it lives in the largest cluster before me that is non-empty.
+Therefore, recursively do a predecessor in i cluster; <br> if it is empty or bigger than or equal to min, then my predecessor does not live in the same cluster, it lives in the largest cluster before me that is non-empty.
 Therefore, do a predecessor in c cluster in the summary and return a max in that cluster.

 ``` C
 pred (V, x=<c,i>)